UK ditched Climate Pledge To Secure Australia Trade Deal: Greenpeace - UrduPoint

 UK 'ditched' Climate Pledge To Secure Australia Trade Deal: Greenpeace

-London, Sept 8 (UrduPoint / Pakistan Point News - 8th Sep, 2021 ) :Greenpeace on Wednesday said the British government had "lied to the public" after leaked emails seen by the environmental group appeared to show backtracking on climate commitments to secure a trade deal with Australia.
+London, Sept 9 (UrduPoint / Pakistan Point News - 9th Sep, 2021 ) :Greenpeace has accused the British government of lying to the public after leaked emails seen by the environmental group appeared to show backtracking on climate commitments to secure a trade deal with Australia.

 Prime Minister Boris Johnson wrote to environmental NGOs promising that any deal with Australia would "include a chapter on trade and environment which not only reaffirms commitments to multilateral environmental agreements, including the Paris Agreement, but also commits both parties to collaborate on climate and environmental issues."
 But Greenpeace said "details from the leaked email demonstrate that what Boris Johnson wrote in that letter was a lie".